-- Legal Services Commission of South Australia: Law handbook
+- Law Handbook (Legal Services Commission of South Australia)

 Does the Court have a library?

 Yes, each Registry has a library.
-The main catalogue covers the holdings of the Federal Court library network which includes textbooks, law reports, journals, legislation and government publications.
+The library catalogue covers the holdings of the Federal Court library network which includes textbooks, law reports, journals, legislation and government publications.

-While the Court's library does not lend library materials to individuals but you may request a loan of items through your local library, you are able to search the Federal Court library catalogue online.
+While the Court's library does not lend library materials to individuals, you are able to search the library catalogue online and request a loan of items through your local library.

 Go to Library Catalogue.